-Risks may increase for a victim when the perpetrator is attending a programme to address their abusive behaviour.
-Family Choices allocates a key worker responsible for maintaining contact during the programme.
-Victims are invited to attend group work, self-esteem workshops and ongoing support.
+Risks may increase for a survivor when the abuser is attending a programme to address their abusive behaviour.
+Family Choices allocates a key worker responsible for maintaining contact and support during the programme.
+Surivivors are invited to attend group work, self-esteem workshops and ongoing support.

-Support for children living with domestic abuse emphasises that the violence is not the children’s fault, encourages healthy expressions of emotions and provides safety planning.
+Support for children living with domestic abuse emphasises that the abuse is not the children’s fault, encourages healthy expressions of emotions and provides safety planning.

 To discuss further please contact our helpline on 0118 950 4003 or email@example.com